Workplace Trends: Towards a New Era of Work and Workplace

 The introduction of new workplace concepts, like Activity Based Working (ABW), is often accompanied by many “thou-shalt-nots”, as a traditional motivation method to promote behavioural change.
 Although rules and guidelines are necessary to communicate desired behavioural changes, they also often lead to resistance.

-The design of a workplace nudge is based on two aspects: the motivation to show specific behaviour and the ease with which new behaviour can be implemented.
-It will always answer to the key question: how can we make it easier and more fun for employees to change the way they work?
+The design of a workplace nudge is based on two aspects: 1) the motivation to show specific behaviour and 2) the ease with which new behaviour can be implemented.
+And it will always answer the key question: how can we make it easier and more fun for employees to change the way they work?

 Esther Roelofs, Managing Partner at WorkWire: As a workplace strategist and psychologist, Esther lives at the intersection of business objectives and workplace design.
 For more than 15 years, Esther has helped clients reshape their workplace decision-making process by defining the strategic business objectives that can be enabled through innovative design solutions.
 She has learned that great places to work are always focused on the people who work there.
 Esther is co-creator of Workplace Nudging, a change methodology that addresses behavioral challenges and psychological resistance to change in the workplace.